 All mitigation shall, at a minimum, include conserved or restored setback zone, and should be designed to maximize the ecological function of the mitigation.
 Including mitigation at the stream edge along with associated setback areas is one way to maximize ecological function.
 Mitigation shall be protected in perpetuity by binding conservation easements or environmental covenants which must be recorded within 6 months of permit authorization.
-Granting of binding conservation easements or environmental covenants protected for land outside of disturbed area, but within a required riparian setback counts towards required mitigation.
+Granting of binding conservation easements or environmental covenants which must be recorded within a required riparian setback counts towards required mitigation.